 Many people who accept they have a problem with drugs or alcohol abuse and are ready to take the step of getting help are reluctant because they worry that rehab treatment will cost too much money.
 If you are employed, you have individual rights if you qualify for substance abuse rehab, so make sure you talk with someone in your Human Resources department.
 Employees who have been with a company for over a year could be eligible for disability through the Family Medical Leave Act, which also protects their job during their absence.

 Some financial institutions also have loans available for rehab treatment and even the government offers grants in other instances.
 It is essential that you research all your options regarding payment for your treatment at whichever facility you select.
+If you’re thinking that traveling to addiction rehab then give us a call and find out more about our treatment centers!
+If there is more information you’re interested in feel free to check out our resources page to find the answers to all the questions you have.

 - drugabuse.gov – Nebraska Opioid Summary